tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 If we had the Ultimate Bell curve between the states of nothingness (high entropy) and somethingness (low entropy), the part of the curve that represents the most sustainable condition of these two states would in the middle.
 This will be the point where there is the least amount of disorder and the highest probability for order as each side will be represented in the most balanced, and therefore sustainable, manner.
 This chart below is a general concept of this idea.

 <center><img src="../Images/021-supercurve1.png" style="width:90%" /></center>
 We see this sort of distribution everywhere in nature.
-In fact, in the world of theoretical biology, this is called *environmental dimensionality* and describes how various biological systems coexist.<sup>[31](#ref_031)</sup><a name="rev_031">&nbsp;</a>

-<div style="background-color:yellow;border:1px solid black">JWFIX: EDITNOTE: does this imply that stuff in the middle of the curve is more sustainable that the stuff at the end, like black holes that last 10^99 years?</div>
+In fact, in the world of theoretical biology, this is called *environmental dimensionality* and describes how various biological systems coexist.<sup>[31](#ref_031)</sup><a name="rev_031">&nbsp;</a>  This does not mean that the stuff in the middle of the curve is more sustainable than the stuff at the ends, but it does mean that the stuff in the middle uses energy more efficiently and will probably have a higher model of order.
 #### **Claim 26:** The most likely and persistence state of anything (including ideas) that exists between two poles will be where the most balance exists between those two poles.

 #### **Claim 27:** Order emerges most efficiently in a balanced state.